NOAA-GSL/ExascaleWorkflowSandbox/README.md

 Python >= 3.9 is available.

 ```
-python -m venv create .chiltepin
+python -m venv .chiltepin
 source .chiltepin/bin/activate
-pip --use-deprecated=legacy-resolver install -r requirements.txt
-pip install -e .  # Do not forget the dot at the end
+pip --use-deprecated=legacy-resolver install -e .  # Do not forget the dot at the end
 ```

 Alternatively, a conda environment (anaconda3, miniconda3, miniforge, etc.)